tst5381/godot-ecs/README.md

 # add second condition
 filter.without(Component.SPEED)

-# when a target is set, filter will be applied and can no longer add conditions
+# when a target is set, filter will be applied and updated constantly,
+# and can no longer add conditions.
 filter.set_target(world)

 # returns an array of entities that have BURNING but not SPEED.